 A offering and the filing of the registration statement with the Commission.
-The Proposing Release also provided guidance on the applicability of the integration doctrine for offerings conducted outside the scope of the safe harbor.
-The registration of the safe harbor.
+170 The Proposing Release also provided guidance on the applicability of the integration doctrine for offerings conducted outside the scope of the safe harbor.
+171

-One commenter specifically supported the proposed changes to the integration provisions of Regulation A.172 Another commenter objected to the proposed changes to the integration provisions and related guidance.173 This commenter cautioned that it would be very difficult to police compliance with these provisions and suggested that they would be used to evade regulatory requirements.
+One commenter specifically supported the proposed changes to the integration provisions of Regulation A. Another commenter objected to the proposed changes to the integration provisions and related guidance.
+This commenter cautioned that it would be very difficult to police compliance with these provisions and suggested that they would be used to evade regulatory requirements.